zer0cache/matic-docs/docs/develop/pos-using-metamask.md

 `parentProvider: window.web3`

-> NOTE: Deposits from Ethereum to Matic happen using a state sync mechanism and takes about ~5-7 minutes.
+> NOTE: Deposits from Ethereum to Polygon happen using a state sync mechanism and takes about ~5-7 minutes.
 After waiting for this time interval, it is recommended to check the balance using web3.js/matic.js library or using Metamask.
 The explorer will show the balance only if at least one asset transfer has happened on the child chain.
 This [link](/docs/develop/ethereum-matic/pos/deposit-withdraw-event-pos/) explains how to track the deposit events.

 <div
         style={{